apache/bookkeeper/site/docs/api/ledger-api.md

 2. A zookeeper ensemble of multiple machines is limited to one log.
 You may want one log per resource, which will become expensive very quickly.
 3. Adding extra machines to a zookeeper ensemble does not increase capacity nor throughput.

-Bookkeeper can be viewed as a means of exposing zookeeper's replicated log to applications in a scalable fashion.
-However, we still use zookeeper to maintain consistency guarantees.
+Bookkeeper can be seen as a means of exposing ZooKeeper's replicated log to applications in a scalable fashion.
+ZooKeeper is still used by BookKeeper, however, to maintain consistency guarantees, though clients don't need to interact with ZooKeeper directly.

-TL;DR You need to elect a leader instance

-## Electing a leader
+### Electing a leader

 We'll use zookeeper to elect a leader.
 A zookeeper instance will have started locally when you started the localbookie application above.
 To verify it's running, run the following command.